 I am a Chicago based artist working predominately in glass engraving and stained glass.
 My love affair with glass began in 1999 when I took my first stained glass class.
-Over the years, I have also taken glass courses in fusing, lampworking and glassblowing, but I always return to cold glass.
-While attending the School of the Art Institute of Chicago (BFA, 2012), I worked with a variety of mediums and continued to incorporate glass into my pieces.
-I began experimenting with stained glass in unexpected and non-traditional ways, resulting in 3-dimensional stained glass sculptures such as "Shell with Tentacles" and "Pteropod: Limacina helicina."
+While attending the School of the Art Institute of Chicago (BFA, 2012), I worked with a variety of mediums and continued to incorporate glass into my artwork.
+I began experimenting with stained glass in unexpected and non-traditional ways, resulting in 3-dimensional stained glass sculptures.

 I am a member of the Glass Art Society, the Stained Glass Association of America, the Guild of Glass Engravers and the Chicago Art Deco Society.